-Contact Hours: 2,642.5 Semester Credits: 98.5
+Associate of Applied Science Degree Program Contact Hours: 2,642.5 Semester Credits: 98.5 Instructional Weeks - Full Time: 80 Average Time to Complete - Full Time: 20 Months

-The Radiologic Technology program offers a two-year Associate of Applied Science degree that prepares qualified individuals to enter the healthcare field as professionals skilled in performing diagnostic medical imaging and associated procedures.
+The Radiologic Technology program offers a two-year Associate of Applied Science degree that prepares gualified individuals to enter the healthcare field as professionals skilled in performing diagnostic medical imaging and associated procedures.
 Graduates from the program are eligible to take the American Registry of Radiologic Technologists Examination and, upon successful completion of this examination, can become Registered Technologists in Radiography, RT(R).